A functional tensor model for dynamic multilayer networks with common invariant subspaces and the RKHS estimation: Simulation Experiments

 Figure~\ref{fig:simu_error} shows the results of varying the number of vertices $n$, the number of time points $m$, and the number of layers $K$.
 The estimation accuracy of $\mx$ and $\my$ improves as $n$, $m$, or $K$ increases, since the subspaces are shared by all time points and layers.
-For $\mathbf{R}$, note that different layers $s$ have distinct $\mathbf{R}^{[t]}_s$, so increasing $K$ does not improve the estimation accuracy of $\mathbf{R}$, while more vertices or denser observed time points can improve the estimation.
+For $\mathbf{R}$, note that different layers $s$ have distinct $\mathbf{R}^{[t]}_s$, so increasing $K$ does not improve the estimation accuracy of $\mathbf{R}$, while more vertices or denser observed time points can improve the estimation. {Moreover, MFTDN outperforms COSIE in $\text{Err}(\hat{\mathbf{X}}, \hat{\mathbf{Y}})$, demonstrating the benefit of leveraging temporal smoothness. }